Skjoldrun/Skjoldrun.github.io/docs/csharp/dependency-injection.md

 The example is about an console application with Serilog Logging, `Microsoft.Extensions.Logging`, `Microsoft.Extensions.Hosting` and `Microsoft.Extensions.DependencyInjection`.
 The first step is to configure the Serilog logger, the second step is to configure the application host to use the Serilog logger and to register all needed services with their interfaces.
 This is the place where the mapping and the lifetime scope for instances of classes is made.
 With `services.AddTransient<IProjectExampleClass, ProjectExampleClass>();` a new instance of type `ProjectExampleClass` is spined up every time the system is asked for something of type `IProjectExampleClass`.
 You can register for singletons with `services.AddSingleton`, too.
 That's the place where wishes of dependencies come true! 😉
 As third step, we then call the `AppHost.Services.GetService<IProjectExampleClass>()` method to get a new instance of the demanded type and start calling one of its methods.

-If you use DI in your application you stop instantiating classes with the new keyword but let the DI system instantiate them with propper resolved dependencies for you.
+If you use DI in your application you stop instantiating classes with the new keyword but let the DI system instantiate them with proper resolved dependencies for you.

 One of the called example methods is from the app internally and one is from a class library: